derikgw/environment-setup-script-generator/README.md

 ## Code Structure

 ### Main Window (`main_window.py`)

 The `MainWindow` class is the main GUI window that handles all user interactions, such as adding packages, environment variables, symlinks, custom commands, and managing profiles.

 - **Menus**: File, Settings, Help menus for various actions.
 - **Tables**: Display lists of packages, environment variables, symlinks, and custom commands.
 - **Buttons**: Add buttons for each type of configuration.

 ### Dialogs (`settings_dialog.py`)

 Contains dialogs for adding packages (`AddPackageDialog`), environment variables (`AddEnvVarDialog`), symlinks (`AddSymlinkDialog`), custom commands (`AddCommandDialog`), and loading profiles (`LoadProfileDialog`).

 ### Database Models and Management (`models.py`, `db_manager.py`)

 Defines the database schema and handles database operations for saving and loading profiles.

 ### Backend Logic (`package_manager.py`, `script_generator.py`, `archive_builder.py`)

 Handles logic for managing packages and generating setup scripts including creating archives of the generated files.

+**New Features and Enhancements**:
+1. **Intelligent Environment Variable Handling**: The generated setup script now includes logic to check if an environment variable already exists in the shell configuration file and either updates its value or appends it if it doesn't exist.
+2. **Improved Script Generation Process**: Integrated more robust mechanisms for environment variable management within the generated shell scripts to provide better control and avoid duplications.

 ## License